-Join Garrick Chow for an in-depth discussion in this video Loop recording, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Loop recording, part of Learning SONAR X2.

 Alright.
 In the previous movie, we looked at how to auto punch sections of your recordings which can be useful to correct mistakes.
 But there will be times when you want to do a complete or longer takes of a recording as you're trying to nail down your performance.
 In those cases, you can set up Sonar to record each take and then you can compile or comp the best sections of each take into the final performance.
 Let's take a look at how to do this.
 If necessary, right-click in the control bar.
 To bring up the loop module.
 Mine's already right here.
 And it looks very similar to the punch module.
 It also works in a very similar fashion.
 As with the punch module, you can manually enter start and stop times.

 But again you'll probably find it easier to make a selection.
 So let's say for this example I'm going to be looping the last selection of this guitar part.
 From right here at measure 13 on to the end.
 So I'll place my cursor on the clip.
 I have, snap to grid, on.
 So it's very easy to put it right here on measure 13.
 And you can always tell what measure you're on by looking at the display up here in the timeline.
 I'll just click and drag to the right.
 Let's take that all the way to measure 20 and that'll give me some buffer time to get ready when the loop goes back to the beginning.
 And you'll see what I mean when I go to record.
 And now I'll click to set the loop points to the selection, which as you can see automatically enables looping.